 Salesforce has a bunch of rules that can be defined on objects and fields.
-For example you can define validation rules, workflow rules, assignment rules, escalation rules, auto-response rules, triggers etc.
+For example, you can define validation rules, workflow rules, process builder, flows, assignment rules, escalation rules, auto-response rules, triggers etc.

-As an administrator and developer it is important for you to understand the order in which these rules and triggers are executed.
-Here is the gist of sequence in which Salesforce will evaluate different rules (For detailed explanation, please click here).
+Whether you are an administrator, consultant, developer, or architect – it is important for you to understand the order in which these rules and triggers are executed.

-If you are running into issues where the system is not behaving the way you expect it to, the best way to diagnose and troubleshoot will be to turn the debug on (Setup -> Monitor -> Logs -> Debug Logs), execute the transaction and then check the debug log.
-Based on the example given above, here is what you will see in the debug log (click on image to enlarge).
+If you are using a combination of different features in Salesforce and running into issues where the system is not behaving the way you expect it to, the best way to diagnose and troubleshoot will be to turn the debug on (Setup -> Debug Logs), execute the transaction and then check the debug log.
+Based on the example given above, here is what you will see in the debug log (hover on these images to enlarge).

 Keep this sequence in mind while designing your solution and your app will behave properly.

 (By the way if you are preparing for Platform Developer Certification, there are a couple of questions on the order of execution)

 - Triggers and Order of Execution – Apex Developer Guide (15 mins) – https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_order_of_execution.htm

 - 20 Different Monitoring & Auditing Tools in Salesforce – Blog Post (20 mins) – https://www.asagarwal.com/monitoring-and-auditing-tools-in-salesforce/